Холмс, кажется, вы в России...

 Let’s crunch the numbers for a similar HIPAA–compliant project we developed.

-🚨Disclaimer: This is an estimation for app development with our team and we don’t guarantee other companies have the exact costs or timelines.
+🚨Disclaimer: This is an estimation for HIPAA-compliant app development with our team and we don’t guarantee other companies have the exact costs or timelines.

 Overall, building a HIPAA-compliant app will cost you around $55 250 and will take approximately 5 months.